 I received my M.S in Telecomunication Engineering from the University of Granada (UGR), Spain in 2011.
 In December 2011 I officially joined to the UGR with a National Grant as a researcher of the European Project TOMSY.
 I also received my M.S. in Computer Architecture and Networks from the UGR in 2012.
 Finally, I received my Doctorate from the UGR in 2017 in Computational neuroscience.
-I am currently now a senior postdoctoral researcher at the Computational Neuroscience and Neurorobotics Lab of the UGR.
+I am currently now an associate professor in the Department of Computer Systems Architecture and Technology at the Polytechnic University of Madrid.

 From 2012 to 2014, I participated in an EU project related to adaptive learning mechanisms and bio-inspired control REALNET.
 From 2014 to the 2020, I participated in the Human Brain Project (HBP); a ten-year, large-scale European research initiative whose goal was to better understand the human brain and its diseases and ultimately to emulate its computational capabilities.
 In 2016 I moved to Dr. Arleo’s lab in Paris for a period of six months.
 In 2020 I obtained a possition as assistant professor in the Polytechnique University of Madrid.
 In 2021 I moved to the Baylor College of Medicine (BCM), in Houston, Texas, US, with a Marie Skłodowska-Curie Action (MSCA) global fellowship.
-After the firsts two years of the project, I returned to the UGR, where I’m currently working.
+After the firsts two years of the project, I returned to the UGR, for a period of one year.
+In 2024 I returned to my position as assistant professor in the Polytechnic University of Madrid.
+In 2025 I obtained a position as permanent professor in the Polytechnique University of Madrid

-Additionally, during my two year stay at BCM I also performed multiple experimental studies in mice.
-Using different Eye Blink Conditioning (EBC) experiments in genetically modified mice, I studied how the cerebellum is able to generate sequences of body movements
+Additionally, during my two year stay at BCM, I also performed multiple experimental studies in mice.
+Using different Eye Blink Conditioning (EBC) experiments in genetically modified mice, I studied how the cerebellum is able to generate sequences of body movements.
+Additionally, during this period I also developed Phyllum, an automatics analysis tool for electrophysiological recording in the cerebellum with ultradense probes.

 PhD in Computational Neuroscience, 2017